By Augusta Happ

 Special to The PREVIEW

 If you locate a baby Jesus-pictured stone, stop and think how you can give of yourself simply.
-You can help a neighbor with a simple task of getting the mail, maybe pick up trash someone has left or smile at someone who is having a bad day.
-Remember, we are giving of ourselves and there is not need to spend money or do anything complicated.
+You can help a neighbor with a simple task of getting the mail, maybe pick up trash someone has left near your parking stop or smile at someone who is having a bad day.
+Remember, we are giving of ourselves and there is no need to spend money or do anything complicated.
 Just give simply.

 Now with all these good deeds happening, the REM class would love to hear about what you did.
-Just drop a note to the Pope John Paul II Catholic Church Office at 353 S. Pagosa Blvd., or email the Pope John Paul II Religious Education office at firstname.lastname@example.org.
+Just drop a note to the Pope John Paul II Catholic Church Office, Attn: Augusta Happ, at 353 S. Pagosa Blvd., Pagosa Springs, CO 81147 or email the Pope John Paul II RE office at ihmjp2rem@gmail.
 Please let us know where you found the stone and what you did.
 There is no need to leave your name.

 Thank you and God bless.